yawarasuuna/foundry-nft-f24/README.md

 # Foundry NFT

 Learning from Cyfrin Solidity Course.
-If you also want to learn, got to:
+If you also want to learn, go to:

 *[⭐️ (7:40:56) | Lesson 11: Foundry NFT](https://www.youtube.com/watch?v=sas02qSFZ74&t=27656s)*